Keep your social presence active and save time by planning, preparing, and scheduling out your posts with Hootsuite.

 Duplicate posts in Facebook and Twitter

-When more than one social network has been selected in the Composer, your post will be published to all of those social networks.
+When more than one social account has been selected in the Composer, your post will be published to all of those accounts.

 Scheduled post failure